rouxcaesar/daily-go/README.md

 # daily-go
 A repository for daily exercises to learn Go.

+Progress:

-Currently working through A Tour of Go: https://tour.golang.org/list
+A Tour of Go: https://tour.golang.org/list
+	- Pick up at Methods module

+Go in Action

+The Go Programming Language